L77B/DET_Group_project_2/README.md

 [_Usage section showing how to use your project and interact with its features.
 You can use examples, screenshots, gifs, or videos to demonstrate the user interface, controls, and feedback of your project.
 You can also provide tips, tricks, or best practices for using your project effectively._]

-To use [Your App XR} and interact with its features, follow the guidelines below:
+To use Watercolour Village and interact with its features, follow the guidelines below:

-- To move around, use the touchpad or the joystick on your controller, or swipe on your phone screen.
-- To select ...a planet or a moon, point at it with your controller or your phone, or gaze at it with your headset.
+- To move around, walk around using continuous movement.
+-
+- To grab an object, use a pinch gesture.
+- To access the hand menu, click on the button with a poke gesture.
+- When inside the hand menu, scroll and select an object with a poke gesture.
-- To zoom in or out, use the trigger or the button on your controller, or pinch on your phone screen.
+- To change the size of the objects, use pinch on the signifiers and move your hands closer or away from each other.
-- To access the information panel, press...
-- To use voice commands, say "OK" followed by one of the following phrases:
-  - "Show me [X]" - to show X element
-  - "Close window Y" - to close window Y

 Some tips, tricks, and best practices for using [Your App XR} effectively:

-- Tip 1
+- Tip 1 Have fun
-- Tip 2
+- Tip 2 Be creative

 ## References